CGCookie/retopoflow/docs/v4/changelist.md

     - Includes unique options for retaining / reconstructing the desired shape
     - Works great with proportional editing
     - Improved Relax performance
+    - The default hotkey is `Shift R`

 - Added operator for evening selection that also works outside of Retopoflow
     - Similar to Relax but faster to use when adjusting spacing and improved for edge loops
     - Works for any number of selected edge loops, non-loop edges, and faces
     - Optionally preserves sharp angles
+    - The default hotkey is `Shift Alt R`

 - Added operator for inserting diamond junctions that also works outside of Retopoflow
+    - The default hotkey is `Ctrl Alt B`

 - Added operator for twisting loops that also works outside of Retopoflow
     - It automatically finds cross-sectional loops in the selection and twists each one independantly
     - All vertices that are not on complete loops are properly interpolated
     - Works great with proportional editing
+    - The default hotkey is `Alt T`

+- Added new Auto Fill operator that can be used outside of Retopoflow
+    - Described below in the Patches section
+    - The default hotkey is `F`

+- Added new Edit as Curve operator for adjusting any selection with Bezier handles
+    - Works outside of Retopoflow tools
+    - Works the same as the curve handles in PolyStrips and Strokes described below
+    - The default hotkey is `Alt C`

+**Patches**

+- Added new Patches tool for quickly filling areas with quads
+    - Select boundary edges to see a preview of the fill
+    - `Ctrl LMB` on vertices to add or remove corners as needed
+    - Hit `Enter`, `Ctrl LMB` (not on the selected vertices) or `F` to accept the fill
+    - Select the edges around a hole to fill it
+        - `Ctrl Scroll` can be used to cycle through solutions when multiple exist
+    - Select boundary edges to face step them
+        - When the selection ends in a corner, it will step and connect similar to the F2 add-on, but this works for entire loops not just single faces
+        - `Ctrl Scroll` to step multiple times
+        - `Shift Scroll` to adjust the step width
+    - Select perpendicular boundary edges that form an L shape to complete it with a grid
+    - Select any n-gon to replace it with a quad patch if possible
+    - Select a corner vert to make a quad, same as the F2 add-on
+    - `Shift scroll` before or after filling a patch to rotate the solution
+    - `Alt R` on any selected faces to rotate the topology in any tool
+- Added new hotkey `F` to access Patches from any tool
+    - Tapping `F` will auto-fill the selection using the Patches algorithm
+    - Holding `F` will temporarily switch you into Patches, giving you an interactive preview of the fill, which you can adjust as needed and accept with `LMB` or `Enter`
+- The Patches fill operator can be used outside of Retopoflow by pressing `F`, from the Retopoflow context menu, or the Edge or Face menus.

 **Contours**